ono-midori/ono-midori.github.io/techs/zguide.md

 The REQ socket picks this message up, and checks that the first frame is the empty delimiter, which it is.
 The REQ socket discards that frame and passes “World” to the calling application, which prints it out to the amazement of the younger us looking at ZeroMQ for the first time.

-#### What’s This Good For?
+#### What's This Good For?

 To be honest, the use cases for strict request-reply or extended request-reply are somewhat limited.
-For one thing, there’s no easy way to recover from common failures like the server crashing due to buggy application code.
-We’ll see more about this in Chapter 4 - Reliable Request-Reply Patterns.
+For one thing, there's no easy way to recover from common failures like the server crashing due to buggy application code.
+We'll see more about this in Chapter 4 - Reliable Request-Reply Patterns.
 However once you grasp the way these four sockets deal with envelopes, and how they talk to each other, you can do very useful things.
 We saw how ROUTER uses the reply envelope to decide which client REQ socket to route a reply back to.
-Now let’s express this another way:
+Now let's express this another way:

 - Each time ROUTER gives you a message, it tells you what peer that came from, as an identity.
 - You can use this with a hash table (with the identity as key) to track new peers as they arrive.
 - ROUTER will route messages asynchronously to any peer connected to it, if you prefix the identity as the first frame of the message.

-ROUTER sockets don’t care about the whole envelope.
-They don’t know anything about the empty delimiter.
+ROUTER sockets don't care about the whole envelope.
+They don't know anything about the empty delimiter.
 All they care about is that one identity frame that lets them figure out which connection to send a message to.

 #### Recap of Request-Reply Socket

-Let’s recap this:
+Let's recap this:

 - The REQ socket sends, to the network, an empty delimiter frame in front of the message data.
 REQ sockets are synchronous.
 REQ sockets always send one request and then wait for one reply.
 REQ sockets talk to one peer at a time.
 If you connect a REQ socket to multiple peers, requests are distributed to and replies expected from each peer one turn at a time.
 - The REP socket reads and saves all identity frames up to and including the empty delimiter, then passes the following frame or frames to the caller.
 REP sockets are synchronous and talk to one peer at a time.
 If you connect a REP socket to multiple peers, requests are read from peers in fair fashion, and replies are always sent to the same peer that made the last request.